nsathiya/exposia_api/README.md

 * [Technologies](#technologies)
 * [Set up security token](#security-token)
 * [API Documentation](#documentation)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+A backend to compute and track a User's air quality index based on time and location.

 ## Technologies
-Project is created with <3 and:
+Project is created with :heart: and:
 * node
 * google cloud functions
 * google firestore